To qualify as a student tutor, you must be a registered University of Saskatchewan student (full or part-time).

 - Successful completion of grammar and writing courses* such as the U of S course Interdisciplinary Studies 103.3.

-*Interested applicants should contact the Writing Help Coordinator from Student Learning Services regarding relevant coursework.
+*Interested applicants should contact the Writing Help Coordinator if they have questions regarding relevant coursework.

 The Writing Centre abides by the University of Saskatchewan’s Equity, Diversity, and Inclusion policy’s outlined responsibilities and actively applies them to its hiring, training, and tutoring practices.
 We welcome applicants from diverse backgrounds to apply.